 Calculating payment in Pennsylvania depends on several factors, which include:

-- Relative incomes.
-Child support is calculated with respect to the parent’s relative after-tax incomes, also referred to as the “income shares” model.
-A parent with a larger income will pay more than a parent with a smaller income.
+- Relative incomes: Child support is calculated based on the parents’ relative after-tax incomes, also known as the “income shares” model.
+A parent with a larger income will pay more than a smaller one.

-- Physical custody schedule.
-Typically, support is paid by the parent with less custody to the parent with primary custody (considered to be whoever has more than 50% of the overnights).
+- Physical custody schedule: Typically, support is paid by the parent with less custody to the parent with primary custody (who has more than 50% of the overnights).
 However, even if you and your former partner equally share custody, you still may be responsible for paying child support.

-- Additional expenses.
-Additional expenses, such as private school fees, health insurance costs, etc. can affect the final amount.
+- Additional expenses: Additional expenses, such as private school fees, health insurance, etc., can affect the final amount.

 Why File an Order with the Court?